ACM40960/project-16310126/README.md

 The [precipitation data](https://downloads.psl.noaa.gov/Datasets/ghcngridded/)
 is available through the National Oceanic and Atmospheric Administration Physical Sciences Laboratory, and is produced under the Global Historical Climatology Network.
-The associated dataset is the Precipitation Anomaly Dataset
+The associated dataset is the Precipitation Anomaly Dataset, and can also be obtained via this [google drive](https://drive.google.com/file/d/1PYcMpkWQY_o181U9VdLMM5i42gNjIzYd/view?usp=sharing) link, or the link to the page above.

 ![image](https://user-images.githubusercontent.com/60405870/181916247-9e4269f5-2747-4bd1-8157-8f12b6bc42c7.png)